Coaching comes in such wondrous variety, and so do the people who are lucky enough to work in this profession.

-Each coach tells him or herself stories that may bring forth the commitments that will undermine the effectiveness of the coaching.
+All coaches tells themselves stories that may bring forth the commitments that will undermine the effectiveness of the coaching.
 Self-awareness in coaching is vital in delivering effective service to clients.

-Here are a few examples of what a coach might unintentionally be committed to that holds them back from their philosophy and power as a coach (Lasley et al., 2015).
+Here are a few examples of what a coach might unintentionally be committed to that hold them back from their philosophy and power as a coach (Lasley, Kellogg, Michaels, & Brown, 2015).